aff3ct/streampu/docs/socket_fwd.md

     ```
     The purpose of this graph is to test a `SFWD` bound to three `SFWD` in three
     different stages ($S1 \rightarrow S2$, $S1 \rightarrow S4$ and $S1
-    \rightarrow S5$), and how the buffer exchange behave with connections
+    \rightarrow S5$), and how the buffer exchange behaves with connections
     between distant stages.
 Additionally, a traditional relay task ($t4$ with
     an input and an output socket) has been added in stage $S2$.
 The $t7$
     *compare* task ensures that all the 3 `SFWD` have the same contents.